mailhyuil/mailhyuil.github.io/posts/nestjs/nest 세팅 settings.md

 import cookieParser from "cookie-parser";
 import { writeFile } from "fs";
 import helmet from "helmet";
-import $RefParser from "json-schema-ref-parser";
 import morgan from "morgan";
-import { NgOpenApiGen } from "ng-openapi-gen";
 import { join } from "path";
 import { AppModule } from "./app/app.module";
 import { winstonLogger, stream } from "./winston.config";